alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

 Hybrid Attempt
   * Time needed
     * for people who don't want to wait
+  * No crop success chance penalty
+    * how much to decrease success chance by when only hybriding with seeds
+  * No crop time penalty
+    * how much time to add to hybrid process when only hybriding with seeds
   * Global success chance multiplier
     * to make succesfully hybriding more/less likely
   * Max amount of input seeds